-Ever since the dawn of civilization, the Middle East has played an important Part in world affairs, but even more so since the discovery of oil there.
-Its proven reserves, now estimated at some 200 billion barrels, are more than twice those in the Western Hemisphere, so to an increasingly industrial- *zed Europe, its significance has grown immeasurably.
-One day atomic energy will supplant oil as a source of industrial power, hut that day is not yet.
+Ever since the dawn of civilization, the Middle East has played an important part in world affairs, but even more so since the discovery of oil there.
+Its proven reserves, now estimated at some 200 billion barrels, are more than twice those in the Western Hemisphere, so to an increasingly industrialized Europe, its significance has grown immeasurably.
+One day atomic energy will supplant oil as a source of industrial power, but that day is not yet.

 In 1839, Britain annexed Aden, and ever since then she has been regarded as being responsible for the defense of the Middle East.
 But today she is trying to divest herself of that responsibility, and in so doing is offering a prize of incalculable value as a hostage to fortune, and exposing it to the disruptive forces of nationalism, age-long tribal and religious feuds, and the greed and envy that inevitably follow in the train of great wealth, suddenly acquired.

 Foremost in the struggle to fill the vacuum caused by Britain’s withdrawal, is President Gamal Abdel Nasser of Egypt, whose dream of a United Arab Republic, embracing all the Arab states, is still a long way from being realized, but is nevertheless being pursued relentlessly in an endeavor to undermine the social structure of the sultanates and sheikdoms that abound in the Arabian Peninsula.
 Nasser is backed by Russia, which while not wishing to get directly involved, sees in the situation an opportunity to advance its own interests.
 The Communists thrive on unrest, and here, as we shall see, are all the powerful ingredients of a witch’s brew.